Want to send your WordPress backup to Amazon S3?

-In this step-by-step tutorial, we’ll show you how to save a WordPress backup to Amazon S3!
+In this step-by-step tutorial, I’ll show you how to save your WordPress backups to Amazon S3!

 As a website owner, it’s a good idea to send your WordPress backups to the cloud.
 This can prevent any data loss if your server crashes.
 Since backups will be stored off-site, they also won’t overload your web hosting plan.